zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.rst

 comments. **You will lose points if you do not include the output PDF file.**

-Note that since there are >19k points, you should not print out the full eigenvectors.
-Just print out the first 10 and last ten values per eigenvector.

 Your script must use Python version 3.
 Please note that you can use built-in NumPy/Python functions for reading and parsing the text input, but you should NOT use any of the built-in functions like **cov** or